 A Master’s Degree

-There are several paths to becoming a counselor, depending on your interests and preferences.
+There are several paths to becoming a clinical mental health counselor, depending on your interests and preferences as a psychologist.
 Common master’s degrees that apply to counseling include psychology, mental health counseling, clinical social work, and related degrees.

-The licensing required for clinical counselors varies from state to state and you will need to meet the licensure requirements for your state before you can practice as a counselor.
-By researching the state requirements, you can determine what specific degree—if any—your state requires for counseling work.
-Not all states require a degree, but most require you to at least pass an exam before you can work as a counselor.
+The licensing required for clinical counselors varies from state to state and you will need to meet the licensure requirements for your state before you can practice as a professional counselor or clinical psychologist.
+By researching the state requirements, you can determine what specific degree—if any—your state requires for professional counseling work.
+Not all states require a clinical counseling psychology degree, but most require you to at least pass an exam before you can work on any clinical counseling careers.

 A Note on Private Practice